jaimetur/PhotoMigrator/help/5-synology-photos.md

   - Also, you have to use the argument _**`-uAlb, --upload-albums \<ALBUMS_FOLDER>`**_
   - Where `<ALBUMS_FOLDER>` is the folder that contains all the Albums that you want to upload,
 - **Pre-Requisites:**
-  - Configure properly the file `<CONFIGURATION_FILE>` to include your Synology account credentials and url.
+  - Configure properly the file `Config.ini` to include your Synology account credentials and url.
 - **Explanation:**
   - The Tool will connect automatically to your Synology Photos account and will create one Album per each Subfolder found in \<ALBUMS_FOLDER> that contains at least one file supported by Synology Photos and with the same Album name as Album folder.
 - **Example of use:**